-After-School Activities
+On-Campus Activities

-MSSD's Student Life provides after-school activities for all students to offer them continued growth after the regular school day.
-The activities are led by our residential educators.
-These activities and/or workshops will vary throughout the year and include opportunities to be involved with a variety of hands-on activities, such as cooking, do-it-yourself projects, robotics, video game competitions, and trips to various locations.
-Educational workshop topics include, but are not limited to: personal hygiene, dorm life, relationships, and monthly awareness topics.
+MSSD's Student Life department provides on-campus activities for all students to offer them continued growth after the regular school day ends.
+The activities (and/or workshops), led by our residential educators, will vary throughout the year.
+They will include hands-on opportunities, such as cooking, do-it-yourself projects, robotics, video game competitions, and trips to various locations.
+Educational workshop topics will include, but are not limited to, personal hygiene, dorm life, relationships, independent living skills, and monthly awareness topics.
 We also provide weekly shopping opportunities for students to purchase items for any personal needs.
 Students may also earn community service hours by coordinating or hosting events.